Configuring FTL

 Validation

-FTL validates your configuration when running commands.
-Common validation checks include:
+FTL validates your configuration during execution.
+Common checks include:

 Next Steps

-- Move on to First Deployment to deploy your application
+- Proceed to First Deployment to deploy your application.

 Reference